Speech-Interaction-Technology-Aalto-U/itsp/Security_and_privacy_in_speech_technology.md

 Even when operating with aggregate data, like the mean user age, it is still possible to extract private information in some scenarios.
-For example, if we know the mean user age and the number of users at a time *t*, and we also know that the age of user X was added to the mean at time *t+1*, as well as the mean user age at *t+1*, then we can deduce the age of user X with basic algebra.
+For example, if we know the mean user age and the number of users at a time
+$t$, and we also know that the age of user $X$ was added to the mean at time $t+1$, as well as the mean user age at $t+1$, then we can deduce the age of user $X$ with basic algebra.
 As a safeguard against such differential attacks, to provide [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy), it is possible to add noise to any data transfers.
 Individual data points are